apache/openwhisk/docs/compositions.md

 wsk action create increment increment.js
 ```

-We can use this _increment_ action in a composition.
+We can now use the _increment_ action in a composition.
 We create a source file `composition.js`:

 ```javascript
 function main(params) {